unional/typescript-blackbook/style-guide/markdown.md

   > If you have more than one title, it is likely that you have multiple topics in the same document.
   > Break them into separate files.

-- Wordings in header should be neutral, non-opiniated
+- Wordings in header should be neutral, non-opinionated

   > Why?
 The header would be used as link.
   > It is best to keep the header short and unlikely to change.